Invoca/developer-docs/source/api_documentation/calls_in_progress_api/index.rst

 .. api_endpoint::
    :verb: GET
    :path: /calls_in_progress/current_calls
-   :description: Get calls in progress by external uuid of a call
+   :description: Get calls in progress by external unique id of a call
-   :page: get_calls_by_external_uuid
+   :page: get_calls_by_external_unique_id

 Update a Call in Progress
 -----------------